tomMisson/PHP-Surveys/README.md

 - Can delete questions from surveys
 - Favorites has populated data
 - Can have unlimited questions on one survey (theoretically)
+- If user has no survey responses, they will get a message rather than it not loading any data

 ## Usage